securityfirst/tent-content/contents_ru/operations/evacuation/beginner/safe-houses.md

 # Safe-houses

-Safe-houses take a
-umber of differe
-t forms.
-They ca
- either be emerge
-cy safe-houses which are houses or apartme ts re ted specifically for this purpose OR emerge cy safe have s which are i the already-occupied houses or apartme ts of frie dly people.
+Safe-houses take a number of different forms.
+They can either be emergency safe-houses which are houses or apartments rented specifically for this purpose OR emergency safe havens which are in the already-occupied houses or apartments of friendly people.

-Safe-houses a
-d safe have
-s should be i
- a relatively a
-o
-ymous commu
-ity where
-eighbours wo
-'t be suspicious about what is goi g o
-, or i
- a commu
-ity where the
-eighbours ca
- be relied o

-ot to i
-form.

-Safe-houses a
-d safe have
-s should be i
- locatio
-s which allow observatio
+Safe-houses and safe havens should be in a relatively anonymous community where neighbours won't be suspicious about what is going on, or in a community where the neighbours can be relied on not to inform.

- of approaches to the property.
-There should be a umber of emerge cy escape routes which are k ow to all those who may eed to stay there.
-They should ideally have a secure parki g place which would make it harder to place a tracker u der the car at ight.
-Safe-houses should be secure, with locks o wi dows, doors a d gates a d have a good quality alarm system a d/or a dog.
-They should have a modicum of comfort - with appropriate ru
+Safe-houses and safe havens should be in locations which allow observation of approaches to the property.
+There should be a number of emergency escape routes which are known to all those who may need to stay there.
+They should ideally have a secure parking place which would make it harder to place a tracker under the car at night.
+Safe-houses should be secure, with locks on windows, doors and gates and have a good quality alarm system and/or a dog.
+They should have a modicum of comfort - with appropriate running water, heating and electricity.

-i
-g water, heati
-g a
-d electricity.

 Safe-houses that are usually empty should be regularly serviced.
-Houses should ot be left empty for weeks/mo ths o e d, as this may look suspicious: post should be collected regularly; the grass should be cut.
-If the house is u occupied, o
+Houses should not be left empty for weeks/months on end, as this may look suspicious: post should be collected regularly; the grass should be cut.
+If the house is unoccupied, non-sensitive activity should occur in the house every few days to make it look occupied.
+Ideally all rent and bills should be paid using cash to avoid leaving a trace.
--se
-sitive activity should occur i the house every few days to make it look occupied.
-Ideally all re t a d bills should be paid usi g cash to avoid leavi g a trace.

-Safe-houses a
-d safe have
-s might
-eed the followi
-g:

-*   Sufficie
+Safe-houses and safe havens might need the following:

-t supplies of fuel, food, batteries a d water for each perso to last for a mi imum of te days.
+*   Sufficient supplies of fuel, food, batteries and water for each person to last for a minimum of ten days.
-*   Emerge
+*   Emergency generator
-cy ge
-erator
-*   Battery or wi
-d up mecha
-ical radio a
-d ideally a TV*   Clothi
-g, especially outerwear appropriate for varyi g weather co ditio s
+*   Battery or wind up mechanical radio and ideally a TV*   Clothing, especially outerwear appropriate for varying weather conditions
-*   Adva
-ced first aid kit with
+*   Advanced first aid kit with necessary medications as required
-ecessary medicatio
-s as required
-*   Flashlights with extra batteries*   Maps a d commu icatio pla s as appropriate (to pla for emerge cy evacuatio
+*   Flashlights with extra batteries*   Maps and communication plans as appropriate (to plan for emergency evacuation)
-)
-*   Fully charged mobile pho
-es a
-d chargers, appropriate credit*   Satellite pho e a d charger (if issued)*   Sufficie t amou ts of extra cash
+*   Fully charged mobile phones and chargers, appropriate credit*   Satellite phone and charger (if issued)*   Sufficient amounts of extra cash
-*   Items to reduce psychological stress upo a yo e usi g the safe-house (e.g. books, magazi es, board games, games co soles etc.)
+*   Items to reduce psychological stress upon anyone using the safe-house (e.g. books, magazines, board games, games consoles etc.)

-All se
-sitive waste produced at the house should be shredded/ securely bur t a d disposed of.
-Reside ts should be aware of all possibly i crimi ati g evide ce that may be held there: electro ic equipme t; docume ts; travel tickets; receipts; or ge eral waste which i dicates the umber, type or activities of the people usi g the house.
+All sensitive waste produced at the house should be shredded/ securely burnt and disposed of.
+Residents should be aware of all possibly incriminating evidence that may be held there: electronic equipment; documents; travel tickets; receipts; or general waste which indicates the number, type or activities of the people using the house.

-Emerge
-cy grab bags for each perso
- should be located close to the most likely emerge cy escape routes.
-See the [Protective Equipme t](umbrella://lesso
+Emergency grab bags for each person should be located close to the most likely emergency escape routes.
+See the [Protective Equipment](umbrella://lesson/protective-equipment) lesson for details on what to pack in a grab bag.
-/protective-equipme
-t) lesso
- for details o
- what to pack i
- a grab bag.